Disease Guide ·Dental Disease ·2026

 5Can dental disease in dogs cause other health problems?

 Yes.
-Bacteria from severe periodontal disease can enter the bloodstream and affect the heart, kidneys, and liver.
-Studies have linked chronic dental infections to heart valve disease and kidney damage in dogs.
-Jaw bone can weaken and fracture from advanced bone loss — this is especially dangerous in small breeds.
-Beyond organ damage, dental pain reduces quality of life even when dogs don't show obvious symptoms.
+Bacteria enter the bloodstream and damage the heart, kidneys, and liver.
+Studies link infections to heart valve and kidney disease.
+Severe bone loss weakens the jaw - dangerous in small breeds.
+Dental pain reduces quality of life.

 6How can I prevent dental disease in my dog?

-Daily tooth brushing with dog-specific toothpaste is the single most effective prevention method.
-Use a soft-bristled brush or finger brush.
-Dental chews (look for the VOHC seal of approval) provide moderate benefit.
-Water additives and dental diets offer some help.
-Annual or biannual professional cleanings catch problems early.
-Start brushing when your dog is young to build the habit — even a few times per week makes a difference.
+Daily brushing with dog-specific toothpaste is most effective.
+Dental chews (VOHC seal) help moderately.
+Water additives and dental diets offer some benefit.
+Annual professional cleanings catch problems early.
+Start young - even weekly brushing helps.

 7Does pet insurance cover dental work for dogs?